-New design for mechanical heart valvesNovember 22nd, 2011 in Medical research /
+New design for mechanical heart valvesNovember 22, 2011 in Medicine & Health / Medical research

 The heart's valves, which guarantee the unidirectional flow of blood from one chamber to another, are asymmetrical.
 For example, the two flaps of the heart's mitral valve which regulates blood flow between the left atrium and the left ventricle vary in size by up to 70 percent.
 This arrangement, says fluid mechanicist Marija Vukicevic from the University of Trieste (now a researcher at Clemson University), naturally drives blood flow along the lateral wall of the ventricle; from there, blood takes a smooth turn creating a large vortex that redirects the blood toward the aorta (the main blood vessel of the heart), through which it exits out into the body.